 Emotions Invented by the Internet by Jessica Herrington and Anna Madeleine is an exhibition of augmented reality (AR) and virtual reality (VR) artworks exploring emotional states instigated by new technologies.
 The feeling of helplessly watching a slow download; the feeling of trying to make two devices find each other through Bluetooth; or the feeling of finding that perfect GIF – these emotions range from the tranquil to exhilarating, funny to frustrating.
 Through 360 degree animations and dream-like digital relics, this exhibition presents a simulation and a remedy for future mental states, in a meditative response to living with new technology.

-Tully Arnot, Josh Harle, Jason Phu, Brenton Alexander Smith, and Louise Zhang :: Human Jerky: meatbags through the eyes of technology
+Tully Arnot, Josh Harle, Jason Phu, Brenton Alexander Smith, Jason Wing and Louise Zhang :: Human Jerky: meatbags through the eyes of technology

 Emerging technologies such as robotics move beyond abstract interaction and into direct engagement with the physical world.
 With them comes an explosion of domain-specific models to understand and negotiate the human body.
 From surgical robot models, crash test dummies, and sex robots, to automated battlefield drones and the ethics algorithms of self-driving cars, these technologies are fundamentally carnal – tasked with managing the needs, desires, values, threats, and vulnerabilities of human flesh.
 Their internal aesthetics are alien, frightening, and monstrous.

 Elizabeth Cheung (AU), Hung Tzu-Ni (TW), Flo Wilson (NZ) presented by Rainbow Chan and Verge Gallery :: Aftersound